×

 Beetroot

-Beetroot is red in colour and nutritious nature has a lot of vital elements such as vitamins, minerals , antioxidants why it Is rich which are very important to our health.
-Such advocates have speculated that iron, and folate found in beetroot might help to increase platelet count since such nutrients play a significant role in blood cell formation.
+Beetroot is red in color and nutritious in nature.
+It has a lot of vital elements, such as vitamins, minerals, and antioxidants why it Is rich which are very important to our health.
+Such advocates have speculated that iron and folate found in beetroot might help to increase platelet count since such nutrients play a significant role in blood cell formation.

-Iron is an essential component in the formation of hemoglobin for red blood cells while folate plays a more general role regarding synthesis of DNA and cell division including making blood cells but not specifically platelets.
+Iron is an essential component in the formation of hemoglobin for red blood cells, while folate plays a more general role regarding the synthesis of DNA and cell division, including making blood cells but not specifically platelets.

 Beetroot